kevinsuh/toki/README.md

-# [Toki](https://tokibot.com): focused work for collaborative teams
+# [Toki](https://tokibot.com): deep work for collaborative teams

-**Toki is a slackbot that helps individuals focus at work and track their productivity.** Its goal is to empower focused work for individuals, while maintaining the awesome benefits of Slack (collaboration, transparency and fun).
+**Toki is a slackbot that helps individuals focus at work, track their productivity and stay in sync with their team.** Its goal is to empower deep work for teams, through the awesome benefits of Slack (collaboration, transparency and fun).

-Toki enables individuals to `/focus` on a task by sharing to their team what they're working on and automatically turning on Do-Not-Disturb (DND) in Slack.
-Teammates can see what an individual is focused on by checking their `/pulse`.
-Toki will store your focused sessions and provide you with daily reflections of how you spent your time.
+Toki enables you to `/focus on [task] for [time]`.
+This command turns on your Do Not Disturb (DND) in Slack and shares what you're working on to your team.
+You can see what teammates are focused on by checking `/pulse @user`.
+Toki will also store these focused sessions and provide daily reflections of how you spend your time.
+Think of `/focus` as an upgraded `/dnd` that makes deep work more collaborative, transparent and informative.

 Toki is written in Javascript and uses the excellent [Botkit](https://github.com/howdyai/botkit) and [Wit](https://wit.ai) libraries.
 The Botkit + Express integration is inspired from this [tutorial](https://github.com/mvaragnat/botkit-express-demo).
 If you are looking for a foundation to build your own Slack bot app with Botkit and Express, check out that tutorial.